 A Psalm written by Ted Merwin to be used with Tashlich for a Just City

-An alternative Tashlich service that raises awareness of injustice and inequality and strengthen the participants’ resolve in order to take action.
+An alternative Tashlich service that raises awareness of injustice and inequality.

 The Giving Tree is an annual gift-giving program that benefits children, families, and seniors that would not normally have the funds to celebrate the holidays.
 This program has blossomed into a year-round programming project benefiting over 2,000 people.